Friday, January 2, 2026

 To follow is to be internally strong - acknowledging the strength is His presence

-Wandering off path brings weakness, confusion, anemia, atrophy
+Not follow Him is wandering off the path bringing weakness, confusion, anemia, atrophy

-To follow Jesus is to discover that our Triune God is already at work, networking factors unseen to teach us that He loves us
+To follow Jesus is a discovery that He is already at work, networking factors unseen to teach us that He loves us

-To follow Jesus gives us wisdom, empowering us to count our days for Him
+To follow Jesus gives wisdom, empowering us to count our days for Him

 Following Jesus has convinced me that this life is short, eternity is long